nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/some comments g/male`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567  r/some comments t/criminal g/female`

+### Logging a brief note or communication update : `log`

+Logs a brief memo or intercourse update to a person in the address book.

+Format: `log INDEX l/Some brief log note on the contact`

+* Logs a log note on the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Command format must be strictly adhered to, else invalid format exception will be shown instead.
+* Existing values will be updated to the input values.
+* When entering a log note, the existing log of the person will be removed i.e. adding of logs is not cumulative.
+* You can remove a person’s log note by typing `l/` without specifying any tags after it.

+Examples:
+*  `log 1 l/John informed of Sprint Exercise 01 closure: 3pm YDA.` Logs a communication done the day before with the 1st person.
+*  `log 2 l/to hold meeting with Sponsor Dave: 2pm Fri.` Logs a pending meeting with the 2nd person on display list and clear previous log if it exists.

 ### Listing all persons : `list`